On the GIT Quotient Space of Quintic Surfaces: Introduction

 \subsection{Organization}

-In section \ref{sec:GIT}, we present the combinatorial side of the GIT analysis.
-In particular, we list the critical one parameter subgroups, and we give a description of the strictly semistable surfaces.
-In section \ref{sec:minimalorbit}, we study the minimal orbits associated to the GIT compactification.
-A more geometric interpretation of the failure of stability in normal surfaces is described in section \ref{isosing}.
-In particular, we focus on invariants that describe the complexity of the singularities.
-The stability of quintic surfaces with non isolated singularities is discussed in section \ref{sec:nonisolatedsing}.
-At some points, we encounter routine computations better done with the help of a computer.
-The online notebooks are available on the author's website.
+In Section \ref{sec:GIT}, we present the combinatorial side of the GIT analysis.
+In particular, we list the critical one-parameter subgroups, and we give a description of non-stable surfaces.
+In Section \ref{sec:minimalorbit}, we study the strictly semi-stable minimal orbits associated to the GIT compactification.
+A more geometric interpretation of the failure of stability in normal surfaces is described in Section \ref{isosing}.
+The stability of quintic surfaces with non-isolated singularities is discussed in Section \ref{sec:nonisolatedsing}.
+In some cases, we encounter routine computations better done with the help of a computer.
+The online notebooks are available at the accompanying website \cite{Website}.

-\subsection{Related work}
+\subsection{Related Work}